migromarj/DogAPI-App/README.md

 # DogAPI

+#### DogAPI is an Android application that integrates [Dog API](https://dog.ceo/dog-api/) to search for images of dogs according to their breed.

 ## Running app

-#### DogAPI is a Android application.
-You can run it by cloning the project and opening it in a development environment like Android Studio.
+#### You can run it by cloning the project and opening it in a development environment like Android Studio.

 ## App images